 ASIAN STYLE DINNER AT A NIGHT MARKET

-Another place that we can not forget in our plan of things to do in Vancouver is to dine in a Night Market.
+Another place that we can’t forget on our list of things to do in Vancouver is to dine in a Night Market.

-Although they are not located in the center of Vancouver but in the neighborhood of Richmond, in the south, you need to visit it to understand the important Asian influence on the west coast of Canada.
+Although they are not located in the center of Vancouver, but instead in the Richmond neighborhood, in the south of the city, you need to visit one to understand the importance of Asian influence on the west coast of Canada.

-The population of the neighborhood is mainly asian, with a percentage of 65% of the total population.
-Restaurants, shops, supermarkets, and kiosks.
-Everything is of Asian origin.
-Canada is one of the most multicultural countries in the world and in Vancouver and we could experience it.
+The population of the neighborhood is mainly Asian, making up 65% of the total population.
+Restaurants, shops, supermarkets, and kiosks: everything is of Asian origin.
+Canada is one of the most multicultural countries in the world and in Vancouver, we could experience it.

 The best way to do it is by going to dinner at the Summer Night Market, an open-air market that operates during the warm months.

-Actually, in Richmond, there are two Asian markets, the Summer Night Market, smaller and authentic (closed since 2017) and the Richmond Night Market, hugely large and where most tourists go.
-The basic is essentially the same, hundreds of smoking places to eat.
+Actually, in Richmond, there are two Asian markets, the Summer Night Market, smaller and authentic (closed since 2017) and the Richmond Night Market, super large and where most tourists go.
+The basics are essentially the same: you have hundreds of delicious places to eat.

-Visiting at least one is a must in the list of things to do in Vancouver in a day.
+Visiting at least one is a must on a list of things to do in Vancouver in a day.

 WHERE TO Stay IN VANCOUVER

 As we told you, our motivation to visit Vancouver was mainly to take an orca watching tour.
-In the event that we could not seen whales the first day we would have repeated the second day.
-To be honest, we did not have a special interest in visiting Vancouver considering we had just 15 days and our trip was focused on the Canadian Rockies.
+In the event that we could not see whales the first day, we would have gone on a tour again the second day.
+To be honest, we did not have a special interest in visiting Vancouver, considering we had just 15 days and our trip was focused on the Canadian Rockies.

 The company we hired the Orca watching tour with was located in Richmond.
 It was 45 minutes by public transport from the center.
 That is why we decided to stay in the Richmond neighborhood.

-Another reason for not staying at the center was the prices of hotels in Vancouver as they are very expensive and were out of our budget.
-Staying in Richmond we managed to save some money but nevertheless, we also had other downsides.
+Another reason for not staying in the center was the price of hotels in Vancouver, as they are very expensive and were out of our budget.
+Staying in Richmond, we managed to save some money but nevertheless, there were also some downsides.

 Although Vancouver’s public transportation also reaches Richmond, the frequency is not as high, especially at night.
-For this reason, we often ended up taking taxis, which considerably increased the price.
+For this reason, we often ended up taking taxis, which considerably increased the price of our trip.

-You can feel the Asian majority in this neighborhood after every step and this means good news: The best sushi we have ever tried was in a restaurant near our accommodation.
-From what we read after our trip, in Vancouver, are found the best sushi restaurants outside of Japan.
+You can feel the Asian majority in this neighborhood with every step and this is good news: the best sushi we have ever tried was in a restaurant near our accommodation.
+From what we read after our trip, in Vancouver, you can find the best sushi restaurants outside of Japan.

-We chose to rent an Airbnb in Vancouver because it was the cheapest option, so I will provide you with coupons so you can save on your next trip.
+We chose to rent an Airbnb in Vancouver because it was the cheapest option, so I’ll share some coupons with you so you can save on your next trip.

 And with this map of Vancouver, we say goodbye.
 Do not hesitate to leave us a comment if you need any other information about Vancouver.
 We will be happy to help you.